 When to contact your vet

-- A cough that has lasted for more than a few days
+- Lasts for more than a few days

 Did you find this page useful?

 Tell us more